 Most people who develop iritis have recurring episodes.
 Although iritis often occurs for unknown reasons, it can be linked to certain long-term (chronic) diseases that cause inflammation, such as rheumatoid arthritis, inflammatory bowel disease, or other disorders.
 It may also occur as a result of infection, such as a herpes infection.

 Iritis is diagnosed with a complete eye exam.
-Treatment includes medicines given as eyedrops or by injection next to the eye.
+Treatment includes medicines given as eyedrops or by injection next to or inside the eye.

 WebMD Medical Reference from Healthwise